kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/10-deployment/02-yoga-server-heroku-or-now.md

 `git subtree push --prefix backend heroku-backend master`

 * I was trying to add `nodemon` to `package.json` several times and it would not add it to `package.json`.
-I manually copied the line from devDependencies and added it to dependencies, then ran `$ npm i` and then added and commited and pushed backend to subtree again
+I manually copied the line from `devDependencies` and added it to `dependencies`, then ran `$ npm i` and then added, commited and pushed **backend subtree** again
 * This worked then I got the can't find `dotenv` and so for some reason it wasn't adding it to the `package.json` so I had to manually add it as well
-* Not sure why this happened but it took an hour to figure out - lesson learned is if you see module not found, check package.json and see if package is listed as a dependency (we are dealing with production and want all packages in dependency that we need)
+* Not sure why this happened but it took an hour to figure out - lesson learned is if you see module not found, check `package.json` and see if package is listed as a dependency (_we are dealing with production and want all packages in dependency that we need_)

 ## Tip
 * When you push to heroku it is based on your git so you need to add then commit and then push to heroku